jaykishan12-cs/AirBnb/README.md

 # AIRBNB WEBSITE FULL STACK CLONE

-## DESCRIPTION
+## 📄 Description

-A fully functional Airbnb clone that lets users create, edit, and manage property listings, leave and view reviews, and browse available stays through an interactive map interface.
+This project is a fully functional clone of Airbnb, built to replicate the core functionalities of the platform.
+Users can:

+- 🏠 Create, edit, and manage their own property listings
+- ✍️ Leave and view reviews on listings
+- 📍 Explore stays using an interactive map
+- 🔐 Access protected features like listing creation only after logging in
+- ✏️ Edit/delete listings only if they are the owner

 Designed with a clean UI and a focus on user experience.

 ## 🧰 Tech Stack Used